deanishe/alfred-workflow/README.md

 - Pre-configured logging
 - Painlessly add directories to `sys.path`
 - Easily launch background tasks (daemons) to keep your workflow responsive
-- Check for new versions of and update workflows hosted on GitHub.
+- Check for new versions and update workflows hosted on GitHub.

 ## Installation ##